LÄSBISCH-TV from Berlin

 Thanks to the BundesStiftung Magnus Hirschfeld, they were finally cataloged and digitized and migrated to LGBTQI & Women’s Archives as the foundation of a reference book for scientists and other users.

-Mahide Lein wants to go around the world with them and tell you stories from that time 😉
+Mahide Lein goes around the world to film-festivals & projects with and tells stories from that legendary times 😉

 All posts are still up to date and can be shown everywhere.